Parameter estimation with one- and two-time measurements on the emission field of the boundary time crystal: Sensitivity bounds for parameter estimation

 \subsection{QFI for single-time measurements of the emission field}

 We begin analyzing the case of a single time-bin mode reduced state for $n_1\gg1$, such that we probe the long-time statistics.
-In Fig. \ref{fig_QFI_one_ancilla} (a) we show the QFI per unit of time in the short time limit, $\mathcal{F}_{[n_1]}(\omega)$, varying $\omega/\omega_\mathrm{c}$ and for different system sizes $N$.
+In Fig. \ref{fig_QFI_one_ancilla} (a) we show the QFI per unit of time in the small-$\Delta t$ regime, $\mathcal{F}_{[n_1]}(\omega)$, varying $\omega/\omega_\mathrm{c}$ and for different system sizes $N$.
 Well into the overdamped regime, $\omega/\omega_\mathrm{c}<1$, we observe the QFI to be constant and independent of $N$.
 In this case $\mathcal{F}_{[n_1]}(\omega)$ coincides with $\mathcal{F}_{\mathrm{SE}}(\omega)$.
 This is because the system and emission field are in a product state, and the emission statistics is Poissonian \cite{Cabot2024}.
 The resulting value of the QFI per unit of time is $\mathcal{F}_{[n_1]}(\omega)\approx 4/\Gamma$ \cite{Cabot2024}.
 The QFI displays a peak at the phase transition, while it displays the smallest values in the time-crystal phase.
 In this sense, the QFI for probing the emission field at one time is qualitatively similar to the QFI of the stationary state of the system (see Ref. \cite{Montenegro2023}).

-At the phase transition point we observe the QFI to display a scaling $\propto N^{0.93}$ [see Fig. \ref{fig_QFI_one_ancilla} (b)].
+At the phase transition point we observe the QFI to display a scaling $\propto N^{0.93}$ in the small-$\Delta t$ regime [see Fig. \ref{fig_QFI_one_ancilla} (b)].
 We also compare $\mathcal{F}_{[n_1]}(\omega)$ with $\mathcal{F}_{\mathrm{SE}}(\omega)$.
-We observe that by just measuring one time-bin mode we get a significant amount of the total QFI per mode that we would get through measurements involving larger portions of the emission field.
-This might already be an advantage, since measurements involving only one time-bin mode may be simpler than protocols designed to exploit correlated portions of the emission field.

-With regards to the oscillatory regime, Fig. \ref{fig_QFI_one_ancilla} points out that measuring the emission field at just one time and when the system is in the stationary state is not useful.
+We observe that by just measuring one time-bin mode a similar behavior with $N$ is obtained.
+This suggests that the collective effects enhancing the QFI of the full system-emission joint state are already imprinted on a single time-bin mode.
+In contrast, in the oscillatory regime, Fig. \ref{fig_QFI_one_ancilla} points out that measuring the emission field at just one time and when the system is in the stationary state is not useful.
 The advantage of the time-crystal phase comes from the dynamical correlations, which is not captured by just one time-bin mode in the long-time limit.